 Now when they can’t find anything that resembles those activities, they get bored.
 And when they do, it could lead to unhealthy behavior and cause serious health problems for your chooks.

 Your chickens are going to peck each other, pull at each other’s feathers (including theirs) that could get them injured.

 This problem occurs more commonly in backyard settings since they are confined in (small) coops with not much to do.
 So if you are raising backyard chickens, it’s important to always make sure your pets have something they can ‘play’ with.

-Any activity that allows for natural chicken behaviour can be considered playing, so anything that encourages that can be called a toy!
+Any activity that allows for natural chicken behavior can be considered playing, so anything that encourages that can be called a toy!
 If you have chooks, then it’s best that you have several toys to keep them occupied.

-Have a look at these ten toys for chickens that you can easily make to keep them entertained and healthy all the time…
+Have a look at these 10 DIY toys for chickens that you can easily make to keep them entertained and healthy all the time…